agendazhang/Peggle/README.md

 To lose:
 * There is a game timer which gives 60 seconds (excluding the extra time that you can receive) for each level.
 If the timer reaches 0.0 before you clear all the orange pegs, you lose the game.
 If you hit all the remaining orange pegs with the cannon ball but the cannon ball failed to reach the bottom of the screen/enters the bucket (meaning it is still in motion in the game board) and time runs out, you will also lose the game.
 This is because the pegs that are hit by the cannon ball will only be removed from the game board after the cannon ball reaches the bottom of the screen/enters the bucket.
 * You are given 10 cannon balls (excluding the free balls that you can receive) for each level.
 If you run out of cannon balls and there are still orange pegs remaining, you lose the game.
 If you manage to clear the remaining orange pegs with your last cannon ball, you will win the game.
+* If the cannon ball is stuck in a cluster of pegs and is unable to move, you will lose the game once the timer reaches 0.0

 ## Level Designer Additional Features